a-sriel/project-3/devlog.md

 2025-11-17 19:56

 I am planning to start representing the blocks in std::cout, instead of worrying about creating a separate file.
 I have created the initial driver.cpp file, where I will begin to implement this logic.
 I won't implement the commands menu yet, I just want to worry about getting the blocks output properly.
 Later, I will need to add arguments to main() to accept command line arguments.

+I am having a difficult time visualizing how the index file output is supposed to look, so I am going to come back to this later.